ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

  RUN_CMD_FCST: mpirun -n ${nprocs}

-change it to the following to use Slurm-based MPI job lauch:
+change it to the following to use Slurm-based MPI job launch:

 .. code-block:: console